 Our reservation staff are available Monday to Friday between 7.30am and 5.30pm Australian Eastern Standard Time.

 As you approach your Kimberley voyage, please read through our SailSAFE Plan carefully, and review the requirements detailed in the SailSAFE Questionnaire.
 With three levels, the SailSAFE Plan is intended to guide you through the medical requirements to ensure you are cleared to board our vessel.
+Level One involves a health self-check and GP visit, Level Two is a COVID-19 PCR test and review by our medical team at check-in, and Level Three are our onboard temperature testing and sanitation procedures.

 This step-by-step information is intended to assist you in finding the correct time and location for your PCR test.
 We recommend choosing where you will take your PCR test as early as possible, as it may need to fit in with your travel arrangements.
 You will also need to advise our reservations team where you intend to receive your PCR Test.